 The School District of Clayton will provide those who have a disability, as defined by Section 504 of the Rehabilitation Act and the Americans with Disabilities Act, with equal opportunity to access school/District activities.
-Please contact the Student Services Department at 314-854-6023 with any questions or to make arrangements for special needs.
+Please contact Chief Officer of Equity and Inclusion, Dr. Cameron Poole, 314-854-6018, with any questions or to make arrangements related to a disability.